aleaxit/gmpy/docs/mpz.rst

 **num_digits(...)**
     x.num_digits([base=10]) returns the length of the string representing the absolute value of *x* in radix *base*.
 The result is correct if base is a power of 2.
-For other other bases, the result is usually correct but may be 1 too large. *base* can range between 2 and 62, inclusive.
+For other bases, the result is usually correct but may be 1 too large. *base* can range between 2 and 62, inclusive.

 mpz Functions